 Any product not passing testing was sent to another independent laboratory to repeat testing for the criterion on which it did not pass.

-- B vitamins; total B-1, (thiamine HCL, mononitrate and derivative), total Vitamin B-2 (riboflavin and derivatives), total B3 (niacin (nicotinic acid), niacinamide and inositol hexanicotinate), total B5 (pantothenic acid and derivative), total B6 (pyridoxine HCL and derivatives), B-9 (total folic acid and/or folate), total B-7 (biotin) and total B12 (cyanocobalamin and derivatives).
+- B vitamins; total B-1, (thiamine HCL, mononitrate and derivative), total vitamin B-2 (riboflavin and derivatives), total B3 (niacin (nicotinic acid), niacinamide and inositol hexanicotinate), total B5 (pantothenic acid and derivative), total B6 (pyridoxine HCL and derivatives), B-9 (total folic acid and/or folate), folate derivatives, B-7 (biotin) and total B12 (cyanocobalamin and derivatives).
 Analyses of B vitamins were performed in independent laboratories using the USP (United States Pharmacopoeia) and/or AOAC methodology.

 - Quantitative analyses for lead, cadmium and arsenic by ICP/MS (Inductively Coupled Plasma-Mass Spectroscopy) for products containing whole herbs and/or more than 250 mg of minerals per daily dose.

-- Disintegration of non-chewable, non-capsule, sublingual and non-time-release formulations using United States Pharmacopeia (USP) <2040> recommendations entitled "Disintegration and Dissolution of Nutritional Supplements."
+- Disintegration of non-chewable, non-capsule, non-sublingual and non-time-release formulations utilizing (United States Pharmacopeia) <2040> recommendations entitled "Disintegration and Dissolution of Nutritional Supplements."

 ConsumerLab.com may modify or use other appropriate test methods if necessary to test special product formulations.